jeric-n/Whisperlater/README.md

 *   `--gpus all`: Exposes all available host GPUs to the container.
 *   `-p 5000:5000`: Maps port 5000 on your host machine to port 5000 in the container.
-*   `--name whisper-container`: Assigns a memorable name to the container for easy management.
+*   `--name whisperlater-container`: Assigns a memorable name to the container for easy management.
 *   `-d`: Runs the container in detached mode (in the background).

 The server is now running!